 As defense mechanisms, chinchillas can loose their fur!
 If a predator tries to grab at the chinchilla, it can slip its fur (in the same way a lizard can throw it’s tail) so that the predator is left with just a mouthful of fur!
 You may experience this with your own pet chin if you go to pick it up and it tries to run away.
 The amount of fur slip that occurs varies and how often a chinchilla fur slips depends on the individual chin also.
 Another defense aid is “spraying.”
 Chinchillas can spray urine and females tend to be much better at it with incredible aim.
 Chinchillas can spray walls, people, and/ or other chins.
 Some become habitual sprayers, while others only do it on occasion or when irritated.

-Chinchillas are herbivores which means they feed strictly on plants A good quality feed will be fresh and will NOT have any type of treats in it (banana chips, papaya, seeds, nuts, etc.).
+Chinchillas are herbivores which means they feed strictly on plants A good quality feed will be fresh and will NOT have any type of treats in it (banana chips, papaya, seeds, nuts, vegetables etc.).
 The pellets will also NOT CONTAIN CORN as an ingredient.
-Some owners use supplements but they are not necessary with a good quality diet.
-Some commonly recommended feeds are Oxbow, American Pet Diner (APD), and Tradition (Hubbard Feeds).
-Chinchillas on average eat about 2 tablespoons of pellets per day.
-Most owners like to free feed their chinchillas; this means they have pellets at all times.
+Supplements are not needed with a good quality pellet.
+Recommended feeds are Oxbow Essentials (red bag), American Pet Diner (APD), Brytin (repackaged Tradition/Hubbard), and Science Selective.
+Chinchillas on average eat about 2 tablespoons of pellets per day but should not be limited as they will not overeat.
 You can use a gravity bin feeder (but make sure it has a lid) or use a smaller food dish that the chinchilla cannot tip over.
-The advantage to the gravity bin feeders are that you won’t have to fill them as often as a bowl but the advantages of the bowls are that you can dump out the crumbs and fleeces (that will inevitably end up there) when the pellets get low and the pellets will be more fresh assuming you keep them in an air-tight container or bag.
+The advantage to the gravity bin feeders are that you won’t have to fill them as often as a bowl but the advantages of the bowls are that you can dump out the crumbs and droppings (that will inevitably end up there) when the pellets get low and the pellets will be more fresh assuming you keep them in an air-tight container or bag.

-Chinchillas should be provided loose hay at all times.
+Chinchillas should be also be provided loose hay.
 The hay is a very good source of fiber and helps to keep their teeth trimmed.
 Hay cubes are sometimes used as an alternative to loose hay.
 They can help cut down on the mess caused by loose hay however some chinchillas prefer to play with them rather than eating the hay cubes.

 Chinchillas do not need treats but it’s okay to feed them on occasion.
 One small treat (the size of a raisin) per day is adequate and any more can be unhealthy.
-Sticky treats such as dried fruit (apple, papaya, pineapple, raisins, etc.) should be limited to once a week.
+Any type of fruit or vegetable should be avoided.
 Rosehips are a good source of calcium but should be limited to 2-3 per week.
-Other options are spoon size shredded wheat, plain cheerios, oats, dried vegetables, or the occasional few sunflower seeds.
-Too many seeds or nuts can lead to liver disease due to high amounts of fat.
+Other options are spoon size shredded wheat, plain cheerios, oats.
+Seeds or nuts are to be avoided as they can lead to liver disease due to high amounts of fat.

 In addition to pellets and hay, chinchillas also need water.
 A water bottle is the very best way to provide clean fresh water.
 There are several types of bottles available; plastic vacuum bottles, glass vacuum bottles, and positive flow plastic bottles.
 Each kind of bottle has it’s own advantages.
 Vacuum bottles usually have a metal nozzle with a metal ball inside.
 These bottles work on a vacuum principle and usually drip a little.
 The plastic bottles are usually very cheap but will most likely get a hole chewed in them pretty fast.
 The glass bottles hold up much better, provided you don’t drop them, and can be sanitized.
 The positive flow gravity bottles such as the Edstrom Water Buddy do not allow saliva and food particles to get sucked back up as the vacuum bottles do and they are easy to refill but they are plastic and unless you buy a guard to protect them, your chinchilla will probably chew a hole in it sooner or later.